icon

 Source: Financial Services Regulatory Authority of Ontario

-Ontario car insurance rates were static during 2020 and 2021 as pandemic restrictions changed our collective driving habits.
+Ontario car insurance rates were static during 2020 and 2021 as pandemic restrictions altered our collective driving habits.
 There were fewer collisions, drivers decreased their coverage, and insurance companies issued base rate reductions, pandemic discounts and rebates.

 If your car insurance policy is renewing soon and you're concerned about rising prices, shopping around and comparing quotes from multiple insurance companies can help you save money.
 Don't just take our word for it: comparing quotes is recommended by Ontario's regulator of car insurance prices, the Financial Services Regulatory Authority of Ontario (FSRA), and the Financial Consumer Agency of Canada (FCAC), the federal government's consumer watchdog.